 This romantic comedy was oddly better viewed by critics than audiences.
 Based on the young adult novel of the same name by Maureen Johnson, John Green, and Lauren Myracle, the movie has a star-studded cast that includes Kiernan Shipka, Joan Cusack, and Isabela Merced.
 It’s Christmas Eve, and as Julie struggles with earning a scholarship to a prestigious university and the need to care for her ill mother, she happens to meet a rising pop star named Stuart on a train.
 They strike up a friendship with a clear romantic interest in one another.
 The movie is described as being “comfortably cliché” with its influences worn right “on its sleeve.”
 But that’s kind of what you want from a Christmas-themed film, right?

-- The 5 best Christmas movies on Hulu right now
+- The 50 best movies on Netflix right now

-- The best kids movies on Netflix right now (May 2020)
+- The best movies on Disney+ right now

-- The 30 best movies on Disney+ right now
+- The best shows on Disney+ right now

-- The best family movies on Netflix right now
+- The 53 best shows on Hulu right now